fylein/fyle-mobile-app/README.md

  - go to .git/hooks
  - run in the shell - chmod +x pre-commit

-This is to prevent keys from accidentally leaking
+ - Note: It is to prevent keys from accidentally leaking.

 ## For setting environment variables

  - Ping mobile app team for environment files
- - Add them inside environments folder
+ - Add them inside the environments folder
- - Note: Do not make any changes to environment.ts file - it is to be a template folder for creating configuirations.
+ - Note: Do not make any changes to the environment.ts file - this is a template folder for creating configurations.

 ## For creating pull requests

-  - Ping mobile ap team for write access to the repository
+  - Ping mobile app team for write access to the repository

 ## For running app directly in android device for staging

-  - ionic capacitor run android -l --external --configuration=staging This will open android studio, let it build index file and gradle build for sometime Then check that studio recgnized the right device in top bar.
-Press run button.
-After every change you make in `src` directory.
-It will automatically build the app in device.
+  - ionic capacitor run android -l --external --configuration=staging It will open android studio, let it build index file and Gradle build for sometime Then check that studio recognized the right device in the top bar.
+Press the run button.
+After every change, you make in the `src` directory.
+It will automatically build the app on the device.

 ## For running app directly in ios device for staging